Nordhorn: Etymology

-A more fanciful story holds that the locals once worshipped the god Nod, Node or Nothe, the beginning of whose festival was heralded by blows on ox and cow horns.
-To pay homage to him, holy fire, called Nodfyr, was lit either by striking flintstones or by rubbing dry sticks together.
-From the god's name and the hornblowing, the town's name is said to have come.
+A more scientific interpretation links the name 'horn' to the concept of a 'pointed end,' referring to a northern landform in the Vechte Valley where the town developed.
+This theory was mentioned in Heinrich Specht's town chronicle, published in 1941.

-The name actually has nothing to do with any emergency horn or any god named Nod.
-"No(r)dhorn" is perhaps similar to the "Maa(r)s", "Meu(r)s" or "Marsh" river.
-That is what has caused the confusion; a silent "r" or a difficulty in pronouncing the "r" due to the proximity to France.
+One theory suggests that the name is linked to the worship of a god named Nod (Node) or Nothe, with horns used in religious ceremonies.
+However, this theory is less widely accepted, as it lacks strong historical and scientific evidence to support its claims.

-Nordhorn is called Nothoorn or Notthöörntin in the local speech.
-In the compilation Werdener Heberigister, the town's name is recorded in 890 as Norhthornon (note the silent "r") and in 1050 as Northornon.
-In 1184 it is Northorne.
-On town seals between 1400 and 1715 also appears the form Northorne, and only from 1827 forth does it become Nordhorn.
-(Lit.: Specht, 1941/1979).
+Historical records indicate that the town has been referred to by various names over time, including Norhthornon in 890, Northornon in 1050, and Northorne in 1184.
+It was not until 1827 that the town became known as Nordhorn (also Nothoorn or Notthöörntin).

 Geography

 Location

-The town lies in southwesternmost Lower Saxony, near the border with the Netherlands and the boundary with North Rhine-Westphalia, on the river Vechte.
+The town lies in southwestern Lower Saxony, near the Netherlands border and the boundary with North Rhine-Westphalia, on the river Vechte.
 The nearest major city is Hengelo in the Netherlands, some 20 km southwest of Nordhorn.
 The nearest German cities are Münster, about 75 km to the southeast, and Osnabrück, about 85 km to the east.

-The landscape in and around Nordhorn is marked by the Vechte, the Vechtesee (lake), through which the Vechte flows, and three canals: the Süd-Nord-Kanal, the Nordhorn-Almelo-Kanal and the Ems-Vechte-Kanal.
+The landscape in and around Nordhorn is marked by the Vechte, the Vechtesee (English: Vechte Lake), through which the Vechte flows, and three canals: the Süd-Nord-Kanal, the Nordhorn-Almelo-Kanal and the Ems-Vechte-Kanal.